Targeted Pain Relief - No Pills, No GI Side Effects

 Topical Matches Oral Efficacy for TMJ

-Topical NSAIDs achieved equal efficacy to oral NSAIDs for TMJ pain — with zero systemic side effects.
+Topical NSAIDs achieved equal efficacy to oral NSAIDs for TMJ pain - with minimal systemic absorption.

 5-17x